 - Good content marketing makes your emails into something that people look forward to getting from you, keeping you top of mind.

-- Strong subject lines that are short enough to be read on mobile phones, but long enough to peak interest.
+- Strong subject lines that are short enough to be read on mobile phones, but long enough to pique interest.

 - A visually appealing newsletter design helps to brand you as a professional outside of the real estate world and also sets you apart from the rest of the market.